VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - The range of your darkvision increases by 60 feet.
 - You can see 10 feet into magical darkness.

+## Renowned [New]

+Your skills and prowess are famous, giving you outsized influence in social situations.

+- Increase one ability score of your choice by 1, to a maximum of 20.
+- Choose a skill based on that ability score that you are proficient in.
+You gain expertise in it.
+- When you make a Persuasion, Intimidation, or Deception check, you may choose to use the ability score increased by this feat instead of Charisma.

 ## Rune Carver Apprentice [UA-GO-Updated]

 You've begun studying the art of runecraft, which allows you to temporarily mark objects to imbue them with magic.